EXXETA/SemanticMocking/README.md

 # What is it about?

-SemanticMocking helps you to abstract the mocking framework from the unit test.
-It enables you to provide an API for your dependencies that describe their behaviour in a more semantic way.
+SemanticMocking helps you to abstract the mocking framework from the unit test and to provide an API for your dependencies that describe their behaviour in a more semantic way.

+SemanticMocking is not really a framework it is just a bunch of classes that help you to implement your mocks in a consistent way and to make them more meaningful.

 # Why do I need this?
 Unit tests should be simple not only to write but also to read.
 Using mocking frameworks helps us to